ekliao/EricLiaoDigitalGarden/src/site/notes/Omnivore - an open-source, free Readwise Reader alternative 免費的閱讀筆記書籤軟體.md

 - The iOS app has a "reset read location" command, but I can't find the marker of the last read location on any given article.

 - No "link to note" with metadata.
-The "copy" button will copy **only plain text** of the highlight so you can paste it somewhere.
-But it does not keep metadata or create a link back to the Omnivore website.
+There is a "copy" button, as shown, but it copies **only plain text** of the highlight so you can paste it somewhere.
+Yet, it does not contain any metadata or create a link back to the Omnivore website.
 This is unfortunate. [[Glasp\|Glasp]], which I thought Omnivore would kill and replace, at least offers this ability.

 ![Screen Shot 2023-11-03 at 14.37.19.png|400](/img/user/Screen%20Shot%202023-11-03%20at%2014.37.19.png)